21 Amazing Health Benefits of Grapefruit (Number 15 is Awesome!)

 Lycopene is an anti-oxidant found in pink and red grapefruit (white grapefruit does not contain any lycopene).

-This anti-oxidant is found to have anti-tumor properties that fight free radicals – these are compounds that damage cells.
+This anti-oxidant has anti-tumor properties that fight free radicals.
+If you don’t know what free radicals are, these compounds damage cells.

 A study done by the Asia Pacific Journal of Clinical Nutrition revealed that regular consumption of Lycopene rich foods such as grapefruit and green tea lowers the risk of men developing prostate cancer by a 82%.